Historical Markers in

 In the 20th century, McLean County continued to evolve, embracing technological advancements and diversifying its economy.
 The county became home to several major manufacturing plants, including those of the Caterpillar Inc., further fueling its economic growth.
 Today, McLean County is a thriving community with a strong agricultural base, a vibrant downtown area, and a diverse economy that includes industries such as healthcare, education, and information technology.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of McLean County, Illinois.
+This timeline provides a concise overview of the key events in the history of McLean County, Illinois.

 • 1830: McLean County is established and named after John McLean, a prominent Illinois pioneer and U.S. Senator.